petermchale/math9/coding_homework/README.md

 ## Downloading zip files

-Click on the relevant homework assignment, press the Download button, uncompress the [zip file](https://en.wikipedia.org/wiki/Zip_(file_format)) and navigate to the HWXX directory.
+Click on the relevant homework assignment, press the `Download` button, uncompress the [zip file](https://en.wikipedia.org/wiki/Zip_(file_format)) and navigate to the HWXX directory.

 ## Downloading ipynb files

-Open the file in GitHub (by clicking on it), press the Raw button, right-click Save Page As, navigate to the directory where you saved the file.
+Open the file in GitHub (by clicking on it), press the `Raw` button, i right-click `Save Page As`, navigate to the directory where you saved the file.

 ## Completing and submitting